mghelton/w3mo_ui/README.md

     * download the necessary dependants
     * enable all services

-* After deployment, just enter the IP address or Hostname of your device in a browser to access the UI
+* After deployment, just enter the IP address or Hostname of your device in a browser to access the UI (or domain nam)